skironDotNet/encrypted-qr-backup-generator/README.md

 Copyright (c) 2018, Pawel Cioch

-Any libraries included in this project Copyright (c) to their respective owners.
+Any libraries included in this project Copyright (c) to their respective authors.
 Names and licenses if available attached in the source code repository.

 Redistribution and use in source and binary forms, with or without modification, are